 But you never know what is around the corner, you never know how you’re going to wake up tomorrow.
 And even when you can’t hold onto the spirit of tomorrow, and you’re unconcerned with the preciousness of today, there is some life, somewhere, in anticipation of your voice and you’re specific set of eyes which have seen the world in no other way that anyone else has.
 Always remember that because however many billions amounts of years this world has been here, we still haven’t figured close to everything out.
 There always is and there always will be life everywhere, whether you want to find it or not.

-To buy my collection of essays, click HERE.
+To buy my collection of essays and other short stories, click HERE.